larsvansoest/accelerate-tensorflow/README.md

 - [Gurobi](https://www.gurobi.com/documentation/10.0/quickstart_linux/index.html)
   > Gurobi requires a license.
 If there are any issues installing or using Gerobi, consider switching to cbc by following the instructions below.

-1. Clone this repository, and run `git submodule update --init --recursive` to load the required submodules.
+1. Clone this repository, and run `git submodule update --init --recursive --remote` to load the required submodules.
 This copies the source of the accelerate project inside of the `extra-deps/accelerate` folder.
 This allows for easy code inspections and to modify the source when necessary.
+  > It is important that `--remote` is added to the submodule command, such that the submodule branch is correctly checked out.

 2. Run `stack test` in the project root.